-During fiscal year 2022, our Board held five meetings, the Audit Committee held eight meetings, the Compensation and Benefits Committee held five meetings and the Governance and Sustainability Committee held five meetings.
+During fiscal year 2023, our Board held five meetings, the Audit Committee held eight meetings, the Compensation and Benefits Committee held four meetings and the Governance and Sustainability Committee held four meetings.
 Our Corporate Governance Guidelines require regular attendance by our directors at Board meetings and their respective Committee meetings.
-All directors who served in 2022 attended our Annual Meeting as well as at least 75% of our Board meetings and their respective Committee meetings.
+With the exception of Ms. Helmkamp, who was appointed as a director on November 20, 2023, all directors who served in 2023 attended our 2023 Annual Meeting of Stockholders as well as at least 75% of our Board meetings and their respective Committee meetings.
+Ms. Helmkamp attended all 2023 Board meetings and her respective Committee meetings held in 2023 following her appointment.